Xuelei-Dai/Chinese_indicine_pan-genome_project_scripts_and_piplines/README.md

-# Chinese indicine cattle pan-genome project scripts and piplines
+# Chinese indicine cattle pan-genome project

 This repository contains custom scripts and pipelines to analyse Chinese indicine cattle project.
 Most of the scripts were specially designed to perform the analyses in the paper ```A Chinese indicine pan-genome reveals a wealth of novel structural variants introgressed from other Bos species```.